We’re developing plans to improve journeys for people catching the bus, walking, wheeling or cycling between Rochdale and Bury, via Heywood.

 Next steps

-Following this engagement, a consultation is planned to take place on these detailed proposals in the future once they have been developed and at that point you will be invited to give your views once again.
+Following engagement, a consultation is planned to take place on these detailed proposals in the future once they have been developed and at that point you will be invited to give your views once again.

-Following the consultation on the eventual detailed proposals, a final business case for the proposals will be reviewed by decision makers to decide what parts of the scheme should go ahead or not.
+Following the consultation on the detailed proposals, a final business case for the proposals will be reviewed by decision makers to decide what parts of the scheme should go ahead or not.

 Funding

 Funding for the work has been provided through the government’s City Region Sustainable Transport Settlement (CRSTS), which saw Greater Manchester awarded £1.07bn to help deliver the Bee Network.
+This is funding aimed at: